The Short Answer

 Multiple Addresses

-If you have lived at several addresses in the past five years, each relevant police force must search its records.
-Two or three addresses can add one to two weeks.
-Four or more can add significantly longer.
+If you've lived at more than one address in the past five years, every relevant police force has to search its records.
+Two or three addresses can add a week or two.
+Four or more can add a lot more than that.

 Name Changes